Updated on September 11, 2023 by Julie McCool

 The large main pool offers splashing and swimming space plus an awesome tree stump slide – a fast, quick ride that delivers guests into four feet of cool water.
 The centerpiece of Volcano Island is a huge play feature that has tube slides, open slides, fountains, squirters, platforms and of course, a giant 500-gallon dumping bucket.
-The shallow area also features a small kiddie slide and the splash pad offers water cannons, showers, sprinklers, buckets and more.

-County Operated Northern Virginia Waterparks
+More Great Northern Virginia Waterparks

 SplashDown Waterpark, Manassas

-The largest waterpark in Northern Virginia, SplashDown is a sprawling acre complex featuring a Pipeline Tower with two 4-story waterslides, two Cannon Ball Slides, Tropical Twister, Lilly Pad and Log Walk; a children's play area with colored pipes and rain-shower features, a 3-foot deep activity pool, and a 770-foot lazy river.
-Day fees
+The largest waterpark in Northern Virginia, SplashDown is a sprawling complex featuring a Pipeline Tower with two 4-story waterslides, two Cannon Ball Slides, Tropical Twister, Lilly Pad and Log Walk; a children's play area with colored pipes and rain-shower features, a 3-foot deep activity pool, and a 770-foot lazy river.

 Signal Bay Waterpark, Manassas